Nokia 7370

 The Nokia 7370 is a mobile phone made by Nokia, announced in October 2005.
 It was part of the company's fashion-focused L'Amour Collection and came in two colours: Coffee Brown and Warm Amber.
 The Nokia 7370 has leather and metallic components and is a "swivel" design that reveals a hidden keypad.

-A slightly improved model called Nokia 7373 was released in late 2006 with a 2-megapixel camera rather than 1.3-megapixel, and support for MicroSD up to 2GB.
+A slightly improved model called Nokia 7373 was released in September 2006 with a 2-megapixel camera rather than 1.3-megapixel, and support for MicroSD up to 2GB.